 Bill Boyer (Switzerland)

-Bill Boyer, the Head of our Education Advisory Board, brings a wealth of knowledge to our team, with over 30 years experience in the field of education.
+Bill Boyer, brings a wealth of knowledge to our team, with over 30 years experience in the field of education.
 In 1989, he joined Neuchatel Junior College (NJC), an elite private school in Switzerland, as Principal following 12 years as Head of the French Department and Director of Admissions at Crescent School, a leading Canadian boys’ school in Toronto.
 He served NJC from 1989 to 1992, then returned to Canada upon being appointed Head of the prestigious Toronto French School and later, Head of Hillfield-Strathallan College in Hamilton, Ontario.
 During his tenure at Hillfield-Strathallan, Mr. Boyer served on NJC’s Canadian Advisory Committee as a volunteer director for seven years.
 In 2009, he returned to NJC as Head of School where he currently serves.

 Heidi Gollert (Canada)